Click here to see profiles about other past HF members!

 and leadership, the Honors Forum was a natural outlet for my passion.

-Within my first year in the Honors Forum, I began my community service by embarking on my Citizenship Project.
+Within my first year in the Honors Forum, I began my community service by embarking on my Service Requirement.
 As an avid birder studying biology and ornithology at Skidmore, I wanted to share my knowledge and passion of birds with others, and contribute to science through the process.
 I was able to do this by organizing the Great Backyard Bird Count, a citizen science-based initiative founded by the Cornell Lab of Ornithology aimed at engaging everyday people with bird counting, while simultaneously helping conservation scientists.
 Participants count birds in their backyards and neighborhoods, and submit their results to the Lab of Ornithology for analysis, where ornithologists track the movement and population shifts of various wintering bird species.
 As the leader of this event at Skidmore, I was able to get several of my peers and community members interested in bird watching and conservation, and I continued to conduct this count and numerous other community-based bird walks and lectures throughout the rest of my undergraduate career.